Bioconductor/EuroBioc2017/README.md

 * At this point the next talk will be set up on the computer, allowing the next speaker to get going immediately that their time begins.
 * To keep on schedule, there will be no time for questions.
 Save your quesions until one of the tea breaks or lunch!

+Speakers, please share you slides with your session chair in the tea/lunch break preceding your session.
+Presentations will be transferred to a single computer to ensure smooth running of the session.
+It's safest to use a PDF.

 ### Session I: Chair, Aaron Lun